-Clearing a percent value will deactivate a performance level and gray it out so it no longer appears in the data display.
+Clearing a percent value will deactivate a performance level and set it to 0 so it no longer appears in the data display.

 If scores have already been collected for a test and a teacher or administrator wants to change the performance level percentages, then the teacher or administrator needs to change the percentages on the General tab and click Save.
-Then the Re-score button MUST be pressed on the Students tab for the new performance level percentages to take effect.
+Then the Rescore button MUST be pressed on the Administration tab for the new performance level percentages to take effect.